Alessioventuri/NearBy/README.md

 ### Tips
 This whole project was executed on MacOs High Sierra version 10.13.6

-You could run the project also in Ios mobile.
+You could run the project also in iOS mobile.
 Due to dependency and version issues on my device, I couldn't manage this environment
 You could follow this [guide](https://ionicframework.com/docs/angular/your-first-app/6-deploying-mobile).